The Ultimate Guide to Net Income Calculation: Formulas and Examples

 Why is Business Net Income So Important?

-Apart from measuring the business profitability, your business net income will help you understand how efficiently you used your resources to generate revenue for your business.
+Apart from measuring business profitability, net income helps understand how efficiently you use the resources to generate revenue for your business.

-While negative net income is unfavorable for any business, for new startup businesses, it is quite normal to have negative net income in the initial 2-3 years.
+While negative net income is unfavorable for any business, it’s quite normal for a new startup to have negative net income during the first 2-3 years.

 What is Operating Net Income?